sazapatac1/AutoParking/README.md

 - Nodejs, MongoDB to develop the backend
 - Bootstrap (Html5, CSS, Jquery) to develop the front-end
 - Raspberry Pi,  Python to take control with the university id cards

+The whole documentation and management about this priject was done in AzureDevops: https://dev.azure.com/csuazag/Integrador

 Team: